tom125813/Neptune/README.md

 #### Other information
   - Utilises Object Oriented Programming
     - Player profiles
+      - Holds their rank, level, balance and last-played date.
     - Custom recipes
   - Utilises the strength of Java to enhance code
   - Fully functioning JSON and YAML manipulation